arlogy/jsu/README.md

 # jsu

+*JavaScript utility library for ECMAScript 5.1 (or higher, due to backwards compatibility).
+See the list of browsers supporting ES5 [here](https://caniuse.com/es5).*

 jsu (read JSU) stands for and provides JavaScript Utilities.
 It targets older browser versions first unless there is a security risk, missing functionality or poor performance in newer browsers.
-Support for Internet Explorer is not an option as Microsoft Edge is its successor.
+Explicit support (dedicated code) is not planned for Internet Explorer as Microsoft Edge is its successor.

 The features provided by jsu were originally part of the [nvc](https://github.com/arlogy/nvc) project.
 Some of these features, such as type checking or timer events can be